Abstrabit-Dev/kiro-week5-delhi-street-food-guide/README.md

 ## 🤝 Contributing

-While this is a Kiro CLI Challenge submission, suggestions for improving the knowledge base are welcome:
+While this is a Kiro Week 5 Challenge submission, suggestions for improving the knowledge base are welcome:
 - New dishes or locations
 - Updated prices or timings
 - Better local tips